RyzenMu/Ultimate-React-Course/keywords.md

       In react, a view is updated by re-rendering a component state only deleted when the component is destroyed also known as un-mounting. there can be many useStates in the component/app

+      Developer Tools
+      chrome console, react dev tools
+      update state variable based on current state each component manages its own state
+      UI is the combination of various components in their respective states Ui is nothing but changing state in time
+      Always create a new state to track a data in time for dynamic change use state
+      updating state happens in event handler
+      when building component, image of data changing over time for data that should not trigger re-render, use normal variable and do not use state.